opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 GET _cat/recovery?v
 ```

-To only see recoveries of a specific index, add the index name after your query.
+To see only the recoveries of a specific index, add the index name after your query.

 ```json
 GET _cat/recovery/<index>?v